Centre for Contemporary Photography: Directors

 Volunteers who have since moved into or contributed significantly to the field include the art historian Professor Daniel Palmer, now Associate Dean, Research and Innovation the School of Art, RMIT University; Michelle Mountain now Exhibition Manager and Curator at TarraWarra Museum of Art; and Pippa Milne, now Senior Curator at Monash Gallery of Art.

 Board of Management

-The CCP is overseen by a Board of Management, currently Jane Hodder (Chair), Jane Grover (Dep.
-Chair), Geraldine Ilott (Treasurer), Genevieve Brannigan, John Gollings, Peter Lovell, Patrick Pound, Judy Williams, and Emeritus Chair William Lasica.
+The CCP is overseen by a Board of Management, currently Patrick Pound (Chair), Michael McCormack (Dep.
+Chair), Nicole Bradshaw (Treasurer), Myles Russell-Cook, Isobel Crombie, Ying Ang, Neil Hugh Kenna, Hoda Afshar, Mark Simpson.

 Exhibitions

 CCP's exhibition program is presented across five exhibition spaces, including the Night Projection Window, viewed from 9 pm to 2 am, and includes a diverse range of photo-based arts from emerging to established artists.
 The program includes individual, group and curated exhibitions representing local, interstate and international photography, from emerging and established artists, as well as curators and writers.
 Its CCP Salon, with sponsors including Leica and Ilford, is an open-entry competition for more than $20,000 worth of prizes over 23 categories, and visitors are invited to vote.
 Admission to CCP is free.
 In 2017 there were 92,898 visitors to the Fitzroy venue.